jtkick/granger/README.md

 ## Usage

-To use Auburn, run the following command, where '/path/to/new/audiobook/files/' is a directory containing all audio files you want to import to your audiobook library.
+To use Granger, run the following command, where '/path/to/new/audiobook/files/' is a directory containing all audio files you want to import to your audiobook library.

-    ./auburn.py /path/to/new/audiobook/files/
+    ./granger.py /path/to/new/audiobook/files/

 The program will iterate through all the files in the given directory and process them one by one.